 “A map and compass in a dream are not about a route.
 They are the image of how you orient yourself in your own life right now, and whether you have an inner needle that can be trusted.”

 You stand over a map.
 Paper, old, rolled into a tube; or on a table, with marks and trails; or on a screen.
 You search for a route.
 You look at roads, rivers, marks, directions.
-In the body — a particular attentive concentration: it matters now to understand where I am and where to go.
+A particular attentive concentration lives in the body: it matters now to understand where I am and where to go.

-Your Inner Sage speaks here — the part that knows how to look at life from above, from a perspective.
+Over this route your Inner Sage takes thought — the part that knows how to look at life from above, from a perspective.
 Such a dream often comes when a great reassembly is ripening or already underway in you: a change of profession, a passage into a new life phase, a decision that will change much, a move, a long project.
-The Sage shows: do not throw yourself into motion at once; first look at the map, understand where you are, where the trails lead, which of them are walked and which are only opening.
+The Sage shows you not to throw yourself into motion at once; first look at the map, understand where you are, where the trails lead, which of them have been walked and which are only opening.

-If the map is clear and readable — you have enough information to take a step, and it is worth using this support.
-If the map blurs — you currently lack clarity, and it is worth not hurrying the decision but gathering more data.
-If you can make out several possible paths — you have a choice, and it is worth giving yourself time to see the pluses and minuses of each, instead of seizing the first one to come.
+If the map is clear and readable, you have enough information to take a step, and it is worth using this support.
+If the map blurs, you currently lack clarity, and it is worth not hurrying the decision but gathering more data.
+If you can make out several possible paths, you have a choice, and it is worth giving yourself time to see the pluses and minuses of each rather than grabbing the first one to come.
 The same act of orientation, applied to your own creation, is the dream where you look at your work and recognize yourself in it.

 Ask yourself: “Over which ‘map’ of my life am I now standing — and which two or three paths exactly do I see before me, even if I have not chosen yet?”